xNicklaj/Butter/README.md

 This library is my personal implementation of the SOAP architecture.
-It's free to use in *any* case, for those who don't have enough money to buy the actual SOAP asset.
+It's free to use for personal and non-commercial projects.

 Most of my knowledge has been taken from these sources:
 - [Unite Austin 2017 - Game Architecture with Scriptable Objects](https://youtu.be/raQ3iHhE_Kk)